FCIL SCHAFFER GRANT FOR FOREIGN LAW LIBRARIANS

 TIMING OF GRANT DISBURSEMENT

-It is the recipient’s responsibility to pay for all upfront costs associated with attending the 2023 Annual Meeting, such as visa fees and airfare, and to plan for these expenses accordingly.
-Airfare and visa fees will be reimbursed promptly prior to the Annual Meeting & Conference with submission of actual receipts.
+It is the recipient’s responsibility to pay for all upfront costs associated with attending the 2027 Annual Meeting & Conference in Philadelphia, Pennsylvania, such as visa fees and airfare, and to plan for these expenses accordingly.
+Airfare and visa fees, and any other travel related, and incidental expenses will be reimbursed promptly after the Annual Meeting & Conference with submission of actual receipts.
+Expenses incurred in a currency other than US Dollars must include proof of exchange rates on the date incurred.

 NOTIFICATION

-The Selection Committee will notify the FCIL Schaffer Grant for Foreign Law Librarians recipient and other applicants of its award decision by March 30, 2023.
-The Selection Committee also may post a general announcement in AALL publications and listservs.
+The Selection Committee will notify the FCIL Schaffer Grant for Foreign Law Librarians recipient and other applicants of its award decision by April 15, 2026.
+The Selection Committee reserves the right to post a general announcement in AALL publications, listservs, homepages, and any other AALL communications formats.

-The FCIL Schaffer Grant for Foreign Law Librarians recipient will receive a formal letter of invitation to the conference from the American Association of Law Libraries.
-However, it is the recipient’s responsibility to obtain a United States visa for travel to and from the conference.
-Since the process of obtaining a United States visa is very slow, the recipient is urged to submit their visa application as soon as possible after receiving written confirmation of selection.
-If circumstances prevent the recipient from attending the AALL Annual Meeting, the grant will revert to the FCIL Schaffer Grant for Foreign Law Librarians Committee for disposition at the discretion of the Committee.
+To assist with the United States visa application, the FCIL Schaffer Grant for Foreign Law Librarians recipient will receive a formal letter of invitation to the Annual Meeting & Conference from the AALL.
+It is the recipient’s responsibility to obtain a United States visa for travel to and from the United States.
+Since the process of obtaining a United States visa may take a long time, the grant recipient is urged to request an appointment at a US Embassy and submit their visa application as soon as possible after receiving written confirmation of selection.
+If circumstances prevent the recipient from attending the AALL Annual Meeting & Conference, the grant will revert to the FCIL Schaffer Grant for Foreign Law Librarians Selection Committee for disposition at the discretion of the Committee.

 Past Recipients of the FCIL Schaffer Grant for Foreign Law Librarians